 Every electronic polling place is equipped with a voting terminal that can be used by a person seated in the supplied chair or in a wheelchair.
-Each of these terminals has a 21 inch monitor (compared to the 17 inch monitors used in the other screens).
+Each of these terminals has a 21 inch monitor.
 These terminals are also equipped with headphones broadcasting recorded spoken instructions.

 If you use the headphones, the system invites you to press any key on the voting keypad to hear a description of what that key does.
 Each function key is also labelled with a tactile label indicating its purpose.